TuurNeckebroeck/PdfUtil/README.md

 # PdfUtil
 A java application that combines pdf tools using an intuitive drag-and-drop interface.

+## NOTE
+The project was migrated from the NetBeans IDE to the IntelliJ IDE.
+Gradle (with the Kotlin DSL) is used as build manager.

 ## Current features
  - Merging
  - File information (number of pages, size, author, creator, title, subject)